junzhanghw/draft-deshpande-multi-verifier/draft-deshpande-rats-multi-verifier.md

 # Multi Verifier topological patterns
 {: #sec-multi-verifier }

 A Composite Attester has multiple Component Attesters.
 Each Attester requires a different set of Verifiers.
-Hence multiple Verifiers coordinate together to appraise a Composite Attester.
+Hence multiple Verifiers collaborate to appraise a Composite Attester.

 ## Hierarchical Pattern {#sec-lead-verifier}
 Figure below shows the block diagram of a Hierarchical Pattern.